Common But Deadly Types of Truck Accidents

 If you’ve ever driven beside a semi-truck, you already know the severe discrepancy in weight and size between trucks and passenger vehicles.

-Commercial trucks are large vehicles that weigh much more than traditional passenger cars on the roadway.
-This often leads to devastating crashes and severe injuries for those involved.
-Large truck accidents happen in a variety of ways throughout Illinois.
+Commercial trucks are large, imposing vehicles that can weigh up to 80,000 pounds.
+Their size often leads to devastating crashes and severe injuries for those involved.

 Commercial truck tires are placed under an incredible amount of stress, and a blowout can lead to a driver losing control of the truck.
-This can pose a significant danger to nearby vehicles.
-Additionally, the blown-out tire itself can lead to severe accidents on the roadway.
+Unfortunately, this happens often – tire defects, which often cause blowouts account for 30% of all truck-related accidents.

 If a driver loses control of their commercial truck, the vehicle could roll over onto its side and onto unsuspecting motorists or pedestrians.

 As you can imagine, these accidents are extremely deadly for occupants in both commercial trucks and passenger vehicles.
 In 2019, 47% of truck driver deaths occurred in rollover accidents, compared to 39% of SUV passenger deaths and 20% of car passenger deaths.

 Commercial trucks have blind spots on all four sides of their vehicles, and they are aptly named “No Zones.”
 When a driver cannot see other vehicles while they are changing lanes, it puts others around them in danger of being hit, forced off the road, or crushed.

 Due to the weight of large commercial trucks, they often cannot slow down quickly enough to avoid rear-ending vehicles in front of them.
 These accidents can cause catastrophic injuries and significant property damage.